 - What time off for bereavement your employees are entitled to

 - How to bring your employee back to work

-From time to time, you’ll have to handle a bereavement in the workplace.
+From time to time, you will have to handle a bereavement in the workplace.
 If this happens, your first priority is to make sure you offer whatever support your business is able to provide, whether that be paying for grief counselling or allowing them paid leave.
 Manage their expectations, they might still want to come in to work to help meet deadlines, but you need to make sure they get the space and freedom from their normal responsibilities to grieve and come to terms with their bereavement.

 Grief impacts on almost every part of a person’s life; it can effect sleep, thoughts, concentration, and in some cases can have a severe impact on their mental health, so you need to make sure your employee has the time off and accesses the support they need to prevent a long term illness.
-It’s also important to be aware of what your employee is legally entitled to following the death of a loved one.
-This article will talk you through setting up a bereavement policy in your business and give you some tips for managing the bereavement period and beyond.
+It is also important to be aware of what your employee is legally entitled to following the death of a loved one.
+This article will talk you through setting up a bereavement policy in your business, and give you some tips for managing the bereavement period and beyond.

 What your bereavement policy is depends entirely on you, and how you decide you’re going to handle the situation.
-Every employee bereavement will be different, as people process grief in different ways, some will need to take extended time off, while others might find comfort in a work routine.
+Every employee bereavement will be different, as people process grief in different ways: some will need to take extended time off, while others might find comfort in a work routine.

-The most important factor to include in your bereavement policy is to open a dialogue between you and your employee so that you are able to adapt your approach to their needs.
+The most important factor to include in your bereavement policy is to open a dialogue between you and your employee, so that you are able to adapt your approach to their needs.
 Each situation is unique, but your policy should consider: